Simone Pianigiani

-Simone Pianigiani (born 31 May 1969) is an Italian professional basketball coach currently acting as a team consultant for the Beijing Ducks of the Chinese Basketball Association.
+Simone Pianigiani (born 31 May 1969) is an Italian professional basketball coach.

 Coaching career

 Pro clubs

 Pianigiani was appointed the head coach of the Italian League club Montepaschi Siena before the 2006–07 season, and led his team to the Italian League championship in all six of his seasons on the bench.
 He was named the Italian League's Best Coach in 2007.

 The 2008–09 Italian League season was especially notable, as Montepaschi won the Italian SuperCup before the season, the Italian Cup at mid-season, and won the Italian League championship, by sweeping all three of their playoff series.
 In 44 Italian domestic games that season, they lost only once – at Fortitudo Bologna, in an Italian League game.

 As head coach in Siena, he reached the Euroleague Final Four twice (2008 and 2011).

 In the summer of 2012, he signed a two-year contract with Fenerbahçe Ülker.
 He resigned from his position as manager of Fenerbahçe Ülker in February 2013, citing personal issues.
 At the time of his resignation, the team was in the top spot of the Turkish Basketball League; however, they were only in 7th place out of 8 teams in the top 16 stage of the EuroLeague.

 In June 2016, he signed a two-year contract with Hapoel Jerusalem.
 He led Hapoel to win the Israeli national championship and to reach the Eurocup semifinal.

 After one season, he parted ways with Hapoel, and signed a three-year contract with Olimpia Milano.

-On September 13, 2020, Beijing Ducks announced Pianigiani as their new head coach, replacing Yannis Christopoulos.
+On 13 September 2020 Beijing Ducks announced Pianigiani as their new head coach, replacing Yannis Christopoulos. but already at the end of the year moved he from head coach position to consultant role.

+On June 13 2023 Cedevita Olimpija announced that Pianigiani signed a three-year contract with the Ljubljana side.
+Due to Pianigiani's health problems, the club and the head coach agreed to end their cooperation on January 1 2024 after a disappointing Eurocup season.